LsFaria04/PFL_Project1/README.md

 ## Shortest Path Implementation

-Our implementation of the Shortest Path Problem uses a brute-force with pruning approach.
+Our implementation of the Shortest Path Problem uses a backtracking with pruning approach.
 This method doesn't utilize any advanced data structures like priority queues, hash tables or graphs represented as adjacency lists or matrices.

 **Algorithm Description:**